loulous24/FCSC/FCSC2024/los_polllos_hermanos.md

 ### LLL direct reduction

 The LLL finds columns that are as small as possible, so it does not fit well with CVP.
-A trick is to add the opposite of the target as a column and to add a row with a big weight that will check that is column is taken at most one time.
+A trick is to add the opposite of the target as a column and to add a row with a big weight that will assure that this column is taken at most one time.
 As LLL returns a basis, it is assured that at least for one vector, this line will not be zero.
-The goal is to have this vector equals to the willed result.
+The goal is to have the vector where the first row is not zero equals to the willed result.

 $$
 \left(\begin{matrix}